ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

     // {
     //   "1631691438245": {
     //     "user": "Hello!",
-    //     "echo-bot": "Did you mean \"Hello!\"?" // Written by the echo bot.
+    //     "echo-bot": "Did you mean \"Hello!\"?" // written by the echo bot.
     //   }
     // }
   });